 The Senior Shuttle will remain in operation.

-For those residents and business-owners who prefer not to visit City Hall for business assistance, please contact us via one of the following methods:
+City facilities, such as City Hall, are open to the public.
+Residents and business-owners who prefer not to meet face-to-face to conduct business are encouraged to contact us via one of the following methods:

 - Water bill payments: online or call 562-383-4070